SanjayKumarAIML/Multiplying-two-matrix/README.md

 Print the product of two arrays.
 ## PROGRAM:
 ```
-To write a python program for multiplying two matrix.
+#To write a python program for multiplying two matrix.
-Developed by: S.S.Sanjay Kumar
+#Developed by: S.S.Sanjay Kumar
-Register no: 21005845
+#Register Number: 21005845

 import numpy as np
 n=int(input())